tychobrailleur/tychobrailleur.github.io/vcs.md

 # Other useful commands

-- `vc-region-history`: Gives the history of the region
+- `vc-region-history`: Gives the history of the region.
+- `C-x v d`: (`vc-dir`) “Show the VC status for "interesting" files in and below DIR.”
+- `C-x v D`: (`vc-root-diff`) Displays diffs for a directory.
+- `C-x 4 A`: (`diff-add-change-log-entries-other-window`) When
+  executed in a diff buffer, creates a ChangeLog buffer with changes.